djezzzl/database_consistency/README.md

-ThreeStateBooleanChecker fail Company active boolean column should have NOT NULL constraint MissingAssociationClassChecker fail Company anything refers to undefined model "Anything" MissingTableChecker fail LegacyModel should have a table in the database
+ThreeStateBooleanChecker fail Company active boolean column should have NOT NULL constraint MissingAssociationClassChecker fail Company anything refers to undefined model "Anything" MissingTableChecker fail LegacyModel should have a table in the database ImplicitOrderingChecker fail Secondary::User id implicit_order_column is recommended when using uuid column type for primary key
 ```

 ## Funding